We all want to enjoy life and do work we love. Improving efficiency can help you do that. Here are 3 important areas to consider.

 - social inefficiency ⇢ conflict and loneliness ☹️

 We don’t want to spend all our time thinking about improving life: we want to be enjoying life!
 But a little bit of efficiency thinking goes a long way.
-Here are five key areas that are important for everyone.
+Here are three key areas that are important for everyone.
 If you improve your efficiency in one of these areas, you can see a good effect in all of your life.